-The TAM Board reviews and approves the recommended funding plans for TAM's Pension and OPEB (Other Post-Employment Benefits) liabilities.
+The TAM Finance and Policy Executive Committee reviews the recommended funding plans for TAM's Pension and OPEB (Other Post-Employment Benefits) liabilities and refers them to the TAM Board for review and approval.

-The Finance and Policy Executive Committee reviewed all funding options presented by staff for both the Pension and OPEB liabilities along with background information at its February 11, 2019 meeting.
-The Committee discussed the options presented and agreed to recommend the following options to the TAM Board for review and approval.
-It was also discussed at the Finance and Policy Executive Committee meeting that the funding policies for both the pension and OPEB liabilities will be formalized and reviewed at least every two years in the future.
+The Human Resource (HR) Ad Hoc Committee reviewed all funding options presented by staff for both the Pension and OPEB liabilities along with background information at its January 24, 2019 meeting.
+The Committee had a thorough discussion on the options presented and agreed to recommend the following options to the Finance and Policy Executive Committee for review and approval:

-- To address the pension liability, TAM will pay off its unfunded liability as of June 30, 2019, about \$346,786 as estimated in the July 30, 2017 CalPERS Actuarial Evaluation Report released in August 2018, and put the Non-Asset Gain and Asset Gain, totaling \$129,970 as a one-time contribution into a Section 115 Trust. - To address the OPEB liability, TAM will set up a Section 115 Trust and fund it annually with the amount of health retirement account benefits that all employees hired through LGS/RGS gave up (\$27,500 annually) during the transition from LGS/RGS to TAM
+- To address the pension liability, TAM will pay off its unfunded liability as of June 30, 2019, about \$346,786 as estimated in the July 30, 2017 CalPERS Actuarial Evaluation Report released in August 2018, and put the Non-Asset Gain and Asset Gain, totaling \$129,970 as a one-time contribution into a Section 115 Trust. - To address the OPEB liability, TAM will set up a Section 115 Trust and fund it annually with the amount of health retirement account benefits that all employees hired through LGS/RGS gave up (\$27,500 annually) during the transition.

-Staff would also recommend that the TAM Board authorize staff to select a Section 115 Trust provider and fund the trust as recommended.
+Staff would also recommend that the Finance and Policy Executive Committee and TAM Board to authorize staff to select a Section 115 Trust provider and fund the trust as recommended.